Positively Transparent

 • The Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) entered into force for Panama

-We have done so through several international partnerships, the implementation of trainings and through information exchange in full collaboration with the international community, including the World Bank, the Multilateral Competent Authority Agreement (MCAA), the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI), the Mutual Administrative Assistance in Tax Matters (MAC) and the Financial Action Task Force (FATF), as well as through bilateral partners like the U.S. and France.
+Panama works relentlessly to ensure the highest international standards of financial transparency through global collaboration, training initiatives and information exchange.
+These efforts involve strategic partnerships and agreements with the international community including the World Bank, the Multilateral Competent Authority Agreement (MCAA), the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI), the Mutual Administrative Assistance in Tax Matters (MAC) and the Financial Action Task Force (FATF), as well as bilateral cooperation with key partners including the U.S. and the EU.

 TRANSPARENCY